aaronwmorris/indi-allsky/README.md

 * Dark frames to remove hot pixels
 * Timelapse video generation
 * Network file transfers - Upload images and videos to remote site
+* Publish data to an MQTT service for monitoring
 * Keograms
 * Star Trails
 * Images display local hour angle of sun and moon